-Presiding Justice P. Harris Hines was appointed to the Supreme Court of Georgia on July 26, 1995, by Governor Zell Miller to succeed Willis B. Hunt, Jr., former Chief Justice.
-He was elected Presiding Justice on August 15, 2013.
-Prior to his appointment to the Supreme Court, Presiding Justice Hines served as a Superior Court judge in the Cobb Judicial Circuit and a State Court judge for Cobb County.
+Harris Hines was appointed to the Supreme Court of Georgia on July 26, 1995, by Governor Zell Miller to succeed Willis B. Hunt, Jr., former Chief Justice.
+He was sworn in as Chief Justice on January 6, 2017 by Governor Nathan Deal.
+Prior to his appointment to the Supreme Court, Chief Justice Hines served as a Superior Court judge and a State Court judge in the Cobb Judicial Circuit.

-After graduation from law school, Presiding Justice Hines clerked for Judge E. A. Wright, Senior Judge of the Civil Court of Fulton County, for one year.
+After graduation from law school, Chief Justice Hines clerked for Judge E. A. Wright, Senior Judge of the Civil Court of Fulton County, for one year.
 He then joined the firm of Edwards, Bentley, Awtrey & Parker of Marietta, Georgia as an associate and later became a partner.
-Presiding Justice Hines was appointed to the State Court of Cobb County by Governor Jimmy Carter and was later elected to the Superior Court of the Cobb Judicial Circuit.
+Chief Justice Hines was appointed to the State Court of Cobb County by Governor Jimmy Carter and was later elected to the Superior Court of the Cobb Judicial Circuit.

-Presiding Justice Hines is a former Trustee of the Kennesaw State University Foundation, a member and Past Distinguished President of the Kiwanis Club of Marietta and a Past Distinguished Lt.
+Chief Justice Hines is a former Trustee of the Kennesaw State University Foundation, a member and Past Distinguished President of the Kiwanis Club of Marietta and a Past Distinguished Lt.
 Governor of the Georgia District of Kiwanis International.
-He served on the inaugural Board of Directors of the Cobb-Marietta Girls Club and is a Past President of the Cobb County Y.M.C.A.
-He has participated in the Leadership Georgia and Leadership Atlanta programs and was selected as Cobb County’s Most Admired Community Leader for 1993.
-Presiding Justice Hines is an elder in the First Presbyterian Church of Marietta and has served as Clerk of Session.
+He served on the inaugural Board of Directors of the Cobb-Marietta Girls Club and is a Past President of the Cobb County YMCA.
+He has participated in the Leadership Georgia and Leadership Atlanta programs and was selected as Cobb County’s Most Admired Community Leader in 1993.
+In 2016, he was named Cobb County Citizen of the Year.
+He received the Big Voice for Children Award from Voices for Georgia’s Children in 2015, and in 2016 and 2017, Georgia Trend Magazine named him as “One of the 100 Most Influential Georgians.”

+Born in 1943, Chief Justice Hines is the son of James Reuben Hines, a native of Leslie, Georgia, and Edith Hawkins Hines, a native of Gray, Georgia.
+Chief Justice Hines is married to the former Helen Holmes Hill of Talladega, Alabama.
+They reside in Marietta and have two children and four grandchildren.
+Chief Justice Hines is an elder in the First Presbyterian Church of Marietta and has served as Clerk of Session.
 He is an Eagle Scout.

-Born September 6, 1943, Presiding Justice Hines is the son of James Reuben Hines, a native of Leslie, Georgia and Edith Hawkins Hines, a native of Gray, Georgia.
-Presiding Justice Hines is married to the former Helen Holmes Hill of Talladega, Alabama.
-They reside in Marietta and have two children, Mary Margaret and James Harris (“Hap”).
-Mary Margaret and her husband Clem Doyle have two children, Harris Clay and Charles Hines.
-Hap and his wife Kelly have a daughter, Edith Anne, and a son, P. Harris, II.